 The stock fell as much as 8 percent.
 The shares traded 6.9 percent lower at 8.83 euros as of 10:47 a.m. in Amsterdam.
 Sara Lee Corp. spun the unit off in June.

 The adjustments will reduce shareholdersâ equity by as much as 95 million euros ($116.2 million) and its 2012 net result by about 55 million euros, the Amsterdam-based company said yesterday in a statement.
-The irregularities involve uncollectible accounts receivable and incorrect recognition of sales and make up less than half the total cut to stockholders’ equity, Michiel Quarles van Ufford, a company spokesman, said.
+The irregularities at its Brazilian operations involve uncollectible accounts receivable and incorrect recognition of sales and make up less than half the total cut to stockholders’ equity, said Michiel Quarles van Ufford, a company spokesman.

 Master Blenders said it is conducting a “comprehensive investigation” of the irregularities and will take “appropriate actions” to enhance internal controls in Brazil.
 The probe should be completed within a month, said Quarles van Ufford.
 There’s no evidence yet that the issues appeared in other parts of the company’s business, he added.

-To contact the reporter on this story: David Welch in Detroit at firstname.lastname@example.org
+To contact the reporters on this story: David Welch in Detroit at email@example.com; Thomas Mulier in Geneva at firstname.lastname@example.org

 To contact the editor responsible for this story: Robin Ajello at email@example.com